Grant-Steinfeld/cURL_runner/README.md

 ```

 #### Parallel Execution (New - 86.3% Faster!)
-Execute all `.sh` files in parallel for maximum speed:
+Execute all `.sh` files in the cURL_scripts directory in parallel for maximum speed:
 ```bash
 node index.js run-parallel
 ```